-When you’re looking to hire a specific divorce or family law attorney, you need to schedule an intake appointment with him/her.
+When you’re looking to hire a specific divorce or family law attorney, you need to schedule an intake appointment with him or her.
 Because it’s typically the first time you meet the attorney, most people are a little apprehensive about the intake appointment.
 After all, it’s normal to feel awkward initially when we’re in an unfamiliar situation and we can’t rely on previous experience.
-However, our blog series called, What to Know Before Meeting with Your Divorce Attorney is all about uncovering the unknowns so you can be more at ease and comfortable with the entire process.

-Today’s blog post is dedicated to what you should do next after you’ve selected a divorce attorney – schedule the intake appointment.
-To make this process as easy as possible for you, we’ve included a checklist you can use with the 8 things to ask when you’re scheduling an intake appointment with a divorce attorney.
+What should you do next after you’ve selected a divorce attorney – schedule the intake appointment.
+To make this process as easy as possible for you, we’ve included a checklist you can use with the 8 things to ask when you’re scheduling with a divorce attorney.
 You can find the checklist at the end of this article.

 Schedule an Intake Appointment with a Divorce Attorney